 In order to commemorate the Orange Alternative, the city placed a large statue of a dwarf (named Papa Dwarf) on Świdnicka Street, which is where the Orange Alternative used to gather.

 This inspired local artist Tomasz Moczek decided to create dozens more tiny bronze sculptures, each representing a different part of Wrocław’s history or daily life.
-Today, he has created more than 100 little men, prompting other local sculptors to design their own!
+Today, he has created more than 100 Wroclaw dwarfs, prompting other local sculptors to design their own!

 But what does all this have to do with tourism?